 Lake Apopka Wildlife Drive

 Lake Apopka Wildlife Drive lets you see and photograph a large variety of birds and wildlife from the comfort of your automobile.
 The drive takes about two hours (depending on stops).
-To learn more about access to the lake, visit our About the Area section.
+To learn more about access to the lake, visit Lake Apopka area access and trail map.

-Visit any of the galleries above to see photos of the wide variety of wildlife found around Lake Apopka or at the Lake Apopka Wildlife Drive.
+Visit any of the galleries above to see photos of the wide variety of birds and other wildlife found around Lake Apopka.